Hands-Off Workflow

 - observability: sentry spans + structured logs

-It's constrained — and that's what makes it reliable.
+The agent is constrained, and that's what makes it reliable.

 Inputs Define Outcomes